 2. From November 1, 2001, the following accrual rates and accumulation limits apply to eligible employees as follows:

 Years of Service

 Persons employed 0-5 yrs =15 day/yr 15 days/yr 30 days 5-10 yrs =18 day/yr 15 days/yr 60 days 10-20 yrs =20 day/yr 15 days/yr 60 days over 20 yrs =25 day/yr 15 days/yr 60 days

 3. Temporary employees and other limited term employees are ineligible to accrue, use, or be paid for sick leave and annual leave.
 Such employees shall be eligible for paid holiday leave at the discretion of the appointing authority.

 4. Employees shall not be entitled to retroactive accumulation of leave as a result of amendments to this section.
-Effective September 1, 1994, employees shall be eligible to accrue leave pursuant to paragraph 1 of this subsection.

 6. State employees who terminated their employment in the state service on or after October 1, 1992, may be eligible to have sick leave accrued at the time of termination of employment restored if they return to state employment, provided that the state employees' enter-on-duty dates for reemployment occur on or before two (2) years after their termination of employment and they are eligible to accrue sick leave before the two (2) years expire.